ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-sg.md

 >
 > - Warning, please ensure that all your documents are correct and readable before sending.
 > - **Accepted formats**: jpg, jpeg, pdf, png.
 The maximum file size for each document is 10 MB.
-> - If there are invalid documents, this procedure will be canceled and you will need to perform a new procedure.
+> - If there are invalid documents, this procedure will be cancelled and you will need to perform a new procedure.

 Within 72 hours, you will receive confirmation by email that two-factor authentication has been disabled.